TexasInstruments/mcupsdk-FreeRTOS-POSIX/README.md

 This repository only contains source code.
 For demo applications, please visit https://github.com/FreeRTOS/FreeRTOS-Labs.

-## To consume FreeRTOS+POSIX
-It is recommended to use this repository as a submodule.
-Please refer to [Git Tools — Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-## Notes
-This project is undergoing optimizations or refactorization to improve memory usage, modularity, documentation, demo usability, or test coverage.
+## Usage in MCU+ SDK

+This fork of FreeRTOS+POSIX repository is consumed by MCU+ SDK as a submodule.
+It is used for building the FreeRTOS Kernel Libraries for different cores (R5, M4, A53, C66).
+This enables one to use POSIX APIs in the application using the FreeRTOS Kernel.
+Please refer [MCU+ SDK Git Repository](https://github.com/TexasInstruments/mcupsdk-core) for documentation and instructions to setup the build.